nap01/config/fedora/37w/init-config.md

 ```

 # nvidia
-If you have an nvida graphics card, unccomment the following:
+If you have an nvida graphics card, uncomment and run the following:

 ```
 #modinfo -F version nvidia